 Joseph Vitriol, Lehigh University: The First Step is to Admit There's a Problem: Identifying Factors that Reduce Defensive Dismissal of Implicit Racial Bias Feedback

-Abstract: Self-awareness is of central importance to anti-bias interventions and prejudice-regulation.
-The current research will evaluate strategies designed to reduce defensive responding to implicit racial bias feedback—an area largely neglected by scholars.
+Abstract: Self-awareness is of central importance to anti-bias interventions and prejudice regulation.
+The current research will evaluate strategies designed to reduce defensive responses to implicit racial bias feedback—an area largely neglected by scholars.
 Some preliminary work indicates that activating egalitarian goals and increasing the perceived controllability of bias expression can reduce defensive responding.
 The proposed study builds on these findings by experimentally testing each feature of this intervention separately to evaluate their relative impacts and longitudinal effects.

 Nida Bikmen, Denison University: White Americans' Smiles in Same-race and Interracial Interactions